 Then, within those groups, you might have some agents that have distinct skills.
 In technical support, you may have some agents that specialise in a specific product, for instance.
 Or you might have some agents that can speak a certain language, or deal with regional sales, or handle escalations.

-The point is: diverse support requests necessitate a diverse team.
 And this is where skills-based routing comes in.
 With it, you can assign skills to your agents based on what they know and can do for your customers.

 Benefits for customers